MercadoPago integration for django

 pip install django-mercadopago-simple

-You’ll need to obtainer your API credentials (app id and secret key) here and create an Account object with them.
-This creation can be done via the django admin included with this app or programmatically.
+Once you’ve obtained your application app id and secret key here, create an Account object with them.
+This can be done via the django admin included with this app or programmatically.

 You should also expose the notifications endpoints like this:

 url(r'^mercadopago/', include('django_mercadopago.urls'), namespace='mp'), # Make sure namespace is 'mp', since we assume it is for notification URL # contruction.

 MercadoPago lets you create preferences, for which you’ll later receive notifications (indicating if it was paid, or what happened):

 self.preference = Preference.objects.create( title='the product name', price=10.0, reference='order-38452', success_url='http://example.com/mp_done', account=account, )